 In addition to being offered as a minor, mathematics can also be taken as a teachable major in preparation for the 2-year After degree in Secondary Education.
-If you find solving mathematical problems satisfying, it's even more more so when one of your students 'figures it out' for the first time.
+If you find solving mathematical problems rewarding, that reward is only enriched when you can help your mathematics students reach that mathematical breakthrough of understanding.

 King's mathematics professors and staff are committed to:

-- Preparing interested students to be able to teach mathematical concepts effectively in grade schools.
+Preparing interested students to be able to teach mathematics effectively in grade schools.

 Mathematics from a Christian perspective

-King's professors acknowledge and use the immense analytical power of mathematics, while realizing its subtle limitations and restrictions.
-Mathematics is used as a way to explore God's creation, its forms, patterns, shapes, and incredibly intricate aspects.
+King’s professors acknowledge and use the wonderful analytic power of mathematics, while realizing its subtle limitations and restrictions.